Dynatos/personal-website/README.md

 ***Tool can be found at HTTPS://jasonwortley.com/runescape_max_hit note that the search bar function is broken as of February 2019***

-**PoE DPS**
+**Path of Exile DPS calculator**

-A simple DPS calulator for the ARPG Path of Exile.
-I threw this together because none of the existing tools (at the time) gave a breakdown of Elemental DPS, instead giving a lump sum.
+A simple damage-per-second calulator for the ARPG Path of Exile.
+I threw this together because none of the existing tools gave a breakdown of Elemental DPS, instead giving a lump sum.
 Uses RegEx to pull relevant values from input data.

 **Todos App**